Member Login

 Meet our E.P.I.C.
 Researcher, Phuong Tran

 Phuong Tran is a PhD researcher based at the Queensland University of Technology and her project is part of the Collaborative Robots and Humans’ Work project, which is part of the Human-Robot Workforce program at the Australian Cobotics Centre.
-We interviewed Phuong recently to find out more about why she does what he does.
+We interviewed Phuong recently to find out more about why she does what she does.

 • Tell us a bit about yourself and your research with the Centre?
 Include the long-term impact of what you are doing.